StefanZ8n/vbaws-terraform-demo/readme.md

 # Veeam Backup for AWS Demo
 These Terraform scripts provide a demo environment to test Veeam Backup for AWS.

+## Disclaimer
+This is not an offically Veeam supported script.
+This is community driven without support.

 ## What will be created?

 - A VPC (the default limit per AWS account and region is 5 but can be increased by creating a support ticket) with a private S3 service endpoint